-Each episode of Adventures of Sonic the Hedgehog follows the exploits of the titular hero Sonic and his best friend Miles "Tails" Prower as they have various adventures across the planet Mobius.
-More often than not, these adventures pit the duo against the nefarious Dr. Ivo Robotnik and his mechanical henchmen, Scratch, Grounder, and occasionally Coconuts, along with a variety of other occasional and one-shot robots the mad doctor builds over the course of the series.
+Adventures of Sonic the Hedgehog follows the exploits of the titular hero Sonic the Hedgehog and his best friend Miles "Tails" Prower through various adventures across the planet Mobius.
+More often than not, this pits the duo against the nefarious Dr. Ivo Robotnik, who alongside his mechanical henchmen, Scratch, Grounder, and occasionally Coconuts, attempt to capture Sonic and secure Robotnik's place as ruler of Mobius.

-There are also a handful of characters that appear multiple times over the course of the series that are not part of the main cast, such as the good-intentioned yet absentminded Professor Von Schlemmer, the Phil Silvers-inspired salesman Wes Weasley, the robotic female hedgehog Breezie and Professor Caninestein, who is an essential part of the four part Chaos Emerald saga that begins in "Blackbot the Pirate."
+A handful of recurring characters also appear, such as the good-intentioned yet absentminded Professor Von Schlemmer, the Phil Silvers-inspired salesman Wes Weasley, the robotic female hedgehog Breezie and Professor Caninestein, who is an essential part of the four part Chaos Emerald saga that begins in "Blackbot the Pirate."

 With the success of the first two Sonic games, Sega wanted to capitalize on the marketability of their mascot, and strike while the iron was hot.
 Recalling how such rivals as the Mario series had gone about promoting themselves, Sega of America contacted the American animation studio DiC Entertainment to develop a television program using the main cast of their gaming franchise.
 Having previously done The Super Mario Bros.
 Super Show, The Legend of Zelda and Captain N: The Game Master, it only made sense for the studio to begin work on yet another video game-based cartoon.